 Finish-wise, it’s hard to imagine a world without the ubiquitous stainless steel we’ve all come to see as the industry standard, but several manufacturers are now offering a black stainless finish that they hope takes off.
 While sleek and contemporary in its appearance, Hall warns that opting for this finish can tie you to a single manufacturer for all of your appliances, as each company’s finish is typically slightly different from the other’s.
 It remains to be seen if this will become the new standard or simply prove to be another attempt to compete in the predominantly stainless market.
 (Remember the copper-colored appliance “trend” they told us about a few years back?
 No, I didn’t think so.)

 For those seeking a contemporary look, Hall says that Americans tend to follow the Europeans and that we’re typically five to eight years behind the trends on the Continent.
 He explains that the current European look is very streamlined and minimalist, in large part due to the fact that today’s European kitchens are open and meant to blend in with their living spaces, as they usually don’t have the square footage of a typical American home.
 Appliances are flush with cabinetry and cabinetry blends seamlessly into the surrounding walls.
 Cabinets have minimal toe kicks and little to no visible hardware.
+I was amazed by the quality of the quotes received from kitchen fitters, it made it easier for me to choose the right one for my kitchen renovation project.
 Thin countertops and discreet LED lighting enhance this minimalist aesthetic, while concrete and steel provide visual texture without disrupting the sleek lines and neutral palette so inherent to this style.
 Expect to see these elements turning up in more and more contemporary American kitchens.